Manual full node setup (without the wizard)

 **Web app wizard (recommended for most operators):** follow [**Installation**](/coti-documentation/node-ecosystem/installation.md), [**Server requirements**](/coti-documentation/node-ecosystem/server-requirements.md) (OS and sizing), and the [**UI guide**](/coti-documentation/node-ecosystem/ui-guide.md).
 You get the guided flow, installer from the [Networks](/coti-documentation/node-ecosystem.md#networks) table, HTTPS, and monitoring hooks from the product.

 **This page (manual path):** you clone the repo, configure the host, and run `start` / `stop` scripts yourself.
-Reward **eligibility is the same** as the wizard path when your node satisfies ecosystem rules (FQDN, JSON-RPC reachability, license / holdings, uptime thresholds, etc.) — see [**Node Ecosystem overview**](/coti-documentation/node-ecosystem.md) and [**Installation**](/coti-documentation/node-ecosystem/installation.md) for authoritative requirements.
+Reward **eligibility is the same** as the wizard path when your node satisfies ecosystem rules (FQDN, JSON-RPC reachability, token holdings, uptime thresholds, etc.) — see [**Node Ecosystem overview**](/coti-documentation/node-ecosystem.md) and [**Installation**](/coti-documentation/node-ecosystem/installation.md) for authoritative requirements.

 {% endhint %}